SergioJuniorBH/CoreBOT/README.md

 # Support server:
 https://discord.gg/NkzUCsM

-# For more information on creating a discord bot in JavaScript visit:
+# For more information on creating a discord bot in discord.js visit:

 www.discordjs.guide